 In the previous article on song endings we approached writing an ending to your song by looking at two important aspects: what part of the song to end with and what options of which chord to end with.
 But that isn’t the end all be all.
 There are still other aspects to consider when crafting the end of your song.

 A great song can be like a plane ride.
 The beginning/intro is like take off, and over the course of the song the verses and choruses represent peaks and valleys in the architecture of the tune.
-Verses stabilize, pre-choruses ascend to the height of the chorus, and the bridge is like a banking turn that leads our ears to a fresh place harmonically.
+The verses stabilize, pre-choruses ascend to the height of the chorus, and a song’s bridge is like a banking turn that leads our ears to a fresh place harmonically.
 But as with any plane ride, the most important element ensuring the success of the flight is sticking the landing.

 Let’s look at four more elements of an ending that you may wish to employ.

 Traditionally songs end on the first beat of a new measure.
 This comes down to us from European classical music.
 It feels right to us for a song in 4/4 time to play through the second to last measure and then end on the first hit of the final measure.
 So if the chord progression is C-G-Am-F and you end on the tonic (I) chord, the last five measures look like this:

 C| G| Am| F| C. . . .

 But this isn’t the only option.
 You can take away the “final” expected measure and end on the 4th beat of what would have been the second to last measure.
 Without manipulating the chord progression we end up on F, which is the IV chord (an option we discussed in the last article) and would play like this

 C| G| Am| F|

 Now the sense of incompleteness we created by choosing the IV chord is underscored and made more robust by the added feeling of rhythmic incompleteness.
 Remember, it merely feels wrong to us because of how many songs we’ve heard end the first way.
 As an artistic choice, it is completely legal if used in the right context.